 Toulan School of Urban Studies & Planning

 Office: 350E Urban Center

 Tel: +1 503 725 4064

 I received my PhD in Geography at UC Berkeley in 2011, where my dissertation work focused on urban agriculture, soil contamination, and uneven development in the flatlands of Oakland, California.
-My MS (2004) research at NCSU’s Center for Environmental Farming Systems focused on compost use and nutrient cycling in organic farming systems in the North Carolina Piedmont and Senegal's Peanut Basin.
-I've been involved in sustainable food systems work for more than two decades now, wearing a variety of hats along the way (researcher, trainer, Peace Corps volunteer, journalist, farm manager), with experience in the US and internationally (Canada, Mali, Senegal, Haiti, Mexico, Brazil, Nepal, Bangladesh, France, Ireland).
+My MS (2004) research at NCSU’s Center for Environmental Farming Systems focused on nutrient cycling in sustainable farming systems in the North Carolina Piedmont and Senegal's Peanut Basin.
+I've been involved in food systems work for more than two decades now, wearing a variety of hats along the way (researcher, trainer, Peace Corps volunteer, journalist, farm manager), with experience in the US and internationally (Canada, Mali, Senegal, Haiti, Mexico, Brazil, Nepal, Bangladesh, France, Ireland).

 At PSU, I'm Co-Director of PSU's Graduate Certificate in Sustainable Food Systems, as well as affiliated faculty in the Department of Geography and the Ecosystems Services for Urbanizing Regions IGERT program.
 I've just been elected to a two-year term as Board Member of the Urban Geography Specialty Group of the American Association of Geographers, and am also a member of the Canadian Association of Geographers, RC21, and the Sustainable Agriculture Education Association.
 In addition to engaging with a number of community partners through my teaching and research, I'm an active member of my neighborhood Community Emergency Response Team.